nrwl/nx/docs/shared/recipes/generators/create-sync-generator.md

-# Register a Sync Generator
+# Create a Sync Generator

-Sync generators are intended to keep applicable files in sync with your project graph before a task is run.
+Sync generators are generators that are used to ensure that your file system is in the correct state before a task is run or the CI process is started.
 From a technical perspective, a sync generator is no different from any other generator, but it has some additional performance considerations and needs to be registered in a particular way.

-## Create a Sync Generator
+## Create a Generator

 Create a sync generator the same way you would [create any generator](/extending-nx/recipes/local-generators):